-MetaShield’s core technology is a breakthrough silica-based coating that combines the transparency and durability of glass with the ease of use normally associated with polymer based coatings.
-The unique nano-structured coating offers advanced shatter resistance for glass, and can be customized to offer scratch resistance, hydrophobicity, oleophobicity, and corrosion resistance, among several other properties.
+MetaShield’s core technology is a breakthrough silica-based coating that combines the transparency and durability of glass with the flexibility and versatility normally associated with polymers.
+The unique nanostructured coating offers enhanced shatter resistance for glass, and can be customized to offer scratch resistance, hydrophobicity, oleophobicity, and corrosion resistance, among several other properties.

 Sol-gel thin film coatings have the advantage of being highly customizable.
 The basic chemistry behind MetaShield coatings is the hydrolysis and condensation reactions of siloxanes and organically substituted siloxanes to form a hybrid organic/inorganic silica-based matrix that easily bonds with the surface of glass and other oxides.